IF YOU ARE THINKING ABOUT SUICIDE

 Feeling like you cannot cope with things that happen in your life.

 Sleeping less or more than usual.

 Feeling very stressed or scared for many weeks.

 Avoiding family and friends.

 Drinking more alcohol or using more drugs than usual.

 Taking a lot of time off work or school.

 Noticing strange thoughts or noticing strange things that do not go away.
 Some people hear voices that other people do not hear.

-Talk to your doctor if you notice these signs.
+if you notice these signs.
 Your doctor can help determine what may be causing the problems.